phukd004/COVID-19-Hospital-Queueing/README.md

-# COVID-19-HOSPITAL-QUEUEING
+# COVID 19 HOSPITAL QUEUEING

-COVID-19-HOSPITAL-QUEUEING is a C++ program for queueing in hospital
+COVID 19 HOSPITAL QUEUEING is a C++ program for queueing in hospital

 # Feature